-With your theme in mind, pick out your lights.
+With your Christmas tree theme in mind, pick out your lights.
 Choose yellow-toned lights to match a warmer colour scheme or more traditional look.
-Cooler or white lights look great as part of a modern look or an icy, ‘winter wonderland’ theme, while multi-coloured lights lend a playful feel to the festive season.
+Cooler or white lights look great as part of a modern look or an icy, ‘winter wonderland’ theme, while multi-coloured Christmas tree lights lend a playful feel to the festive season.
 Whichever you choose, make sure the colour of the cord matches the colour of your tree, to ensure it blends in as much as possible.

 Once your lights are strung, it’s a good time to add garlands, bows, strands of beads and any other decorative elements that are larger than baubles, such as picks and sprays of berries, pinecones, foliage or icicles for a natural touch.
-If you’re adding a garland, we recommend starting from the top and winding your way down the tree, taking care not to bunch too many branches together.
+If you’re adding a Christmas tree garland, we recommend starting from the top and winding your way down the tree, taking care not to bunch too many branches together.
 Gauzy or metallic ribbons and strings of dried orange slices are popular traditional garlands; make sure to avoid wrapping them too tightly around the trunk so that they will be seen.
 Alternatively, red velvet bows make a tree look especially sumptuous if you want ribbon on your Christmas tree.

 If you’re wondering how many ornaments are needed for a large tree, you might look for approximately 80–100 baubles, depending on its size and whether you’d like it to look jam-packed or a bit lighter on its feet.
-It’s a good idea to limit yourself to three or four colours, and have a variety of finishes, from shiny to sparkly to matte, to give your tree a sense of depth.
+It’s a good idea to limit yourself to three or four colours, and a variety of finishes, from shiny to sparkly to matte, to give your tree a sense of depth.
 Hang larger baubles closer to the inside of the tree and towards the bottom, so they don’t weigh the branches down.
 Place smaller baubles higher up.
 Then, weave in any sentimental or visually interesting ornaments you’d like to feature prominently.

 Give your tree a dusting of tinsel if you wish – with recycled and plastic-free varieties now available, you needn’t feel guilty if you’re a fan of this retro look.

-To get a head start on decorating, explore our Christmas Edit.
+To get a head start on decorating, explore our Christmas edit.